effekseer/docs_tool/source/en/ToolReference/rendererCommon.md

 ### UV

-In the color/distortion image, this specifies the region of the image actually used when displaying the particle.
-The range used can be changed over time, allowing you to scroll or animate the image.
+In an image, this specifies the region of the image actually used when displaying the particle.
+The region can be changed over time, allowing you to scroll or animate the image.
 The units used in these parameters for specifying the area are pixels.

 #### Animation